JeremyLikness/jeremylikness-blog/content/blog/blazor-state-management/index.md

 ## Conclusion

 Blazor is not opinionated about how you manage state.
 The services and component model make it easy to implement project-wide solutions.
-This post focused on an implementation of the Model-View-ViewModel pattern and leveraged property changed notifications to handle serializing state either locally or over an API.
+This post focused on an implementation of the Model-View-ViewModel pattern and registered for property changed notifications to handle serializing state either locally or over an API.
 The same approach will work if you are using a different approach such as [Redux](https://github.com/torhovland/blazor-redux).
 The important steps are to update your store when properties mutate and load from your state management solution when components initialize.
 The rest is browser history!

 > <i class="fa fa-star"></i> Check out the official documentation for [ASP.NET Core Blazor state management](https://jlik.me/g7u).